astral-sh/docs/site/uv/getting-started/features/index.md

 ## [Next steps](#next-steps)

-Read the [guides](../../guides/) for an introduction to each feature, check out [concept](../../concepts/) pages for in-depth details about uv's features, or learn how to [get help](../help/) if you run into any problems.
+Read the [guides](../../guides/) for an introduction to each feature, check out the [concept](../../concepts/) pages for in-depth details about uv's features, or learn how to [get help](../help/) if you run into any problems.